opentargets/curation/README.md

     - Table 2 of their publication (https://jasn.asnjournals.org/content/jnephrol/30/6/1109.full.pdf?with-ds=yes).
     - Supplementary Table 5 provides annotation of nº samples.
   - Autism Sequencing Consortium.
 Associations of 102 genes with autism.
 The data is pulled from the Supplementary Table 2 in their publication (https://www.sciencedirect.com/science/article/pii/S0092867419313984#mmc2).
+  - REGENERON.
+Associations of 497 genes with traits from the UK Biobank.
+The data has been parsed from the Supplementary Table 2, 3, and 4 of their publication (https://www.nature.com/articles/s41586-021-04103-z) + the mappings done by GWAS Catalog.